harel-coffee/Ascending_neuron_screen_analysis_pipeline-auto/README.md

 ## Download the preprocessed experimental data
-Download the data into the corresponding folders as structured here from [Harvard Dataverse]( https://doi.org/10.7910/DVN/09VNMG):
-Download the content from Harvard dataverse and make sure the location of data content inside each numbered folder are as below:
+Download the content from [Harvard dataverse]() and make sure the location of data content inside each numbered folder are as below:

 ```bash
 Ascending_Project_public